scotteifel/Peek-In/README.md

 - Delete screenshots from the gallery.
 - Delete all screenshots for a specific date.
 - Set auto-login state for a seamless login experience.

+## Note
+- When the "Hide Window" button is clicked, the program is hidden, but still running.
+It must be closed by exiting it in the terminal when this is the case currently.